 3. PRACTICE SELF COMPASSION

 Overcoming fear foods is a major milestone in eating disorder recovery and healing your relationship with food takes a tremendous amount of courage and persistence.
-Please reach out to your treatment team if you need more support with this or, if you don’t have a team, please reach out so we can help!
+We are here to support you every step of the way.
+Contact our office to see what we can do to help you along your journey.

 And remember, YOU are worth this fight.